Despite deal, Sudanese rally to demand military rulers leave | Law-Order

 - Egypt

-Thousands of Sudanese took to the streets on Thursday in the capital of Khartoum, renewing their demand for a fully civilian government and denouncing the country's military rulers who were behind the October coup.
+Thousands of Sudanese took to the streets in the capital of Khartoum, renewing their demand for a fully civilian government and denouncing the country's military rulers who were behind the October coup.

+Since the takeover, protesters have repeatedly taken to the streets in some of the largest demonstrations in the past years.
+Sudanese security forces have cracked down on the rallies and have killed more than 40 protesters so far, according to activist groups.

+Meanwhile, the Sudanese Doctors Committee, which is part of the pro-democracy movement, said that 17 people were killed in clashes between Arab and non-Arab tribes in the restive province of West Darfur last week.
+The tribal violence is unrelated to the anti-coup protests.

+The UN mission to Sudan on Thursday expressed serious concern over reports of the killings in the Darfur area of Jebel Moon.
+It appeared that reports of the violence were only now emerging due to the near-complete communications blackout imposed after the coup.

-The protests came just days after the military signed a new power-sharing deal with the prime minister, after releasing him from house arrest and reinstating him as head of government.
-The deal came almost a month after the generals orchestrated the takeover that deposed Prime Minister Abdalla Hamdok and detained dozens of politicians and activists.
+Thursday's demonstrations followed the military's signing of a power-sharing deal with the prime minister, after he was released from house arrest and reinstated by the generals as head of government.
+The agreement came almost a month after the generals orchestrated the coup that deposed Prime Minister Abdalla Hamdok and detained dozens of politicians and activists.

-Sudan has been struggling with its transition to a democratic government since the military overthrew longtime autocrat Omar al-Bashir in 2019, following a mass uprising against three decades of his rule.
+Sudan has been struggling with its transition to a democratic government since the overthrow of autocrat Omar al-Bashir in 2019, following a mass uprising against three decades of his rule.

 The agreement has angered Sudan's pro-democracy movement, which accuses Hamdok of allowing himself to serve as a fig leaf for continued military rule.

 On Wednesday, Hamdok told a local Sudanese television channel that unless all are released, “the deal will be worthless.”
-Since the coup, protesters have repeatedly taken to the streets in the largest demonstrations since those that ended al-Bashir's reign.
-Sudanese security forces have killed more than 40 demonstrators, according to activist groups.
+The statement by the doctors committee on the tribal violence said clashes on November 17 in West Darfur's Jebel Moon killed 17 and wounded at least 12.

+Earlier, Adam Regal, a spokesman for a local organisation that helps run refugee camps in Darfur, told The Associated Press that the conflict grew out of a land dispute.

+He alleged that Rapid Support Forces, a paramilitary unit controlled by the country's second most powerful general, had eventually intervened on behalf of Arab tribes.
+The clashes subsided on Friday, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)